End-to-end certification and regulatory compliance for Indian and global markets.

 It is pertinent to note that these exemptions are temporary in nature and will thus be reviewed for possible withdrawal whenever alternative technologies become viable.

-Once the audit has been completed successfully, the manufacturer will be granted a RoHS certificate, which is sometimes referred to as a Certificate of Conformity or Declaration of Conformity.
-This certificate indicates that the product meets all the requirements of the RoHS directive and allows the manufacturer to market and sell his products within regions that require compliance with RoHS.
+Once the audit has been completed successfully, the manufacturer will be granted a RoHS certification, which is sometimes referred to as a Certificate of Conformity or Declaration of Conformity.
+This certificate indicates that the product meets all the requirements of the RoHS directive and allows the manufacturer to market and sell his products within regions that require compliance with RoHS Certification.

-Self-declaring RoHS compliance could appear like a cost-effective solution, but the advantages of demanding certification—especially when working with a trusted partner like Diligence certification —far exceed the initial cost.
-With diligence certification, manufacturers reduce their risks and increase their reliability.
+Self-declaring RoHS Certification could appear like a cost-effective solution, but the advantages of demanding certification—especially when working with a trusted partner like Diligence certifications —far exceed the initial cost.
+With Diligence certifications, manufacturers reduce their risks and increase their reliability.
 With less e-waste and hazardous materials in the environment, they will contribute sustainably and healthily in the future.
 It’s an investment in everyone’s future sustainability and product compliance.

 This certification ensures that products in electrical and electronic equipment are no longer allowed to contain hazardous materials at amounts exceeding permissible limits for protecting the health of humans and general environments from toxic materials emanating from electronics manufacturing.